On gluing and splitting series invariants of plumbed 3-manifolds: Background

 \subsection{Reduced plumbing trees}

 We use reduced plumbing trees as in \cite{ri2023refined}.
 These are defined as follows.
 For a plumbing tree $\Gamma$, a subtree of $\Gamma$ is said to be \textit{(Neumann) contractible} if it can be contracted down to a single vertex by a sequence of the Neumann moves from Figure \ref{fig:Neumann}.
+Contractibility can be characterized using the arithmetic of continued fractions \cite[Lemma 1.6]{MT1}.
 A vertex $v$ of $\Gamma$ is said to be \textit{reducible} if $v$ has degree at least $3$ but, after contracting all contractible subtrees incident to $v$, the degree of $v$ drops down to $1$ or $2$.
 Finally, $\Gamma$ is said to be \textit{reduced} if $\Gamma$ has no reducible vertices. \textit{Any plumbing tree can be reduced} via a sequence of the Neumann moves from Figure \ref{fig:Neumann}.

-A result from \cite{ri2023refined} shows that two reduced plumbing trees are related by a sequence of the Neumann moves from Figure \ref{fig:Neumann} if and only if they are related by a sequence of such moves between reduced plumbing trees.
-For an example of such move, consider the case when $\Gamma$ consists of a single vertex.
+A result from \cite{ri2023refined} shows that two reduced plumbing trees are related by a sequence of the Neumann moves from Figure \ref{fig:Neumann} if and only if they are related by a sequence of such moves between reduced plumbing trees (see also \cite[Prop.~1.8]{MT1} for an extended argument).
+For an example of such moves, consider the case when $\Gamma$ consists of a single vertex.
 Then $\Gamma$ is reduced, and any of the moves (B$\pm$) or (C) yields a plumbing tree which is also reduced.

 We will thus define our series starting from reduced plumbing trees and show that it is invariant under the Neumann moves between reduced plumbing trees.